Parihsz/tuffutils/docs/Quest.md

 # Quest

 This module provides functionality to manage quests for players.
-It supports starting quests, updating progress, and completing quests.
+It supports starting quests, updating progress, and completing quests, including applying rewards to the players.

 ## Classes